-I have over a decade of clinical experience in which I constantly strive to better understand and assist people from all walks of life (e.g., from those struggling with homelessness, hospitalizations, or imprisonments, to humble hard workers, ambitious businessmen, passionate activists, unconventional artists, and countless others who do not fit stereotypical categorizations).
+I started practicing in 2009, and have maintained a passion for trying to better understand and assist people with diverse psychologies, live different lives, and experience varied challenges (e.g., from those struggling with homelessness or repeated imprisonment, to ambitious entrepreneurs, dedicated activists, unconventional artists, and others who do not fit stereotypical categorizations).

-People have such phenomenally diversified psychologies and experienced challenges.
-I am grateful for being given a chance to help, and to learn about all the psychological variabilities and complexities from those I try to help.
-In many ways, psychotherapy is a mutually rewarding endeavour.
+People have such phenomenally diversified psychologies, ways of life, and encountered challenges.
+I am grateful for being given a chance to help, while learning about the complexities of real-world psychology from those I try to help.
+In many ways, psychotherapy is a mutually rewarding endeavor.

-While dedicated to clinical practice, Justin also guest lectured on advanced topics for the clinical masters program at UNSW and trains clinical psychology postgraduates at UTS.
+While dedicated to clinical practice, Justin also guest lectured on advanced topics for the clinical psychology masters program at UNSW, and spends one day a week training prospective clinical psychologists at UTS.
 He was also invited to share his expertise with the clinical division of the Australian Psychological Society (APS).

-Justin is from Hong Kong and speaks fluent English and native Cantonese.
+Justin is from Hong Kong.
+He speaks fluent English and native Cantonese.
 He sees adults and late-adolescents, and has experience providing psychotherapy to Psychiatrist and Psychologist clients.